 i-PSY 346.
 Human Effectiveness in Education.
 (3).
 A human relations perspective, designed to enhance effectiveness of teachers with peers, supervisors, and students; provides skills useful in classroom management; explores and develops psychological skills to meet personal needs of the teacher.
+This course may not be applied to a psychology major or minor.

 PSY 347.
-Developmental Psychology for
+Developmental Psychology for Teachers.
+(PTE) (3).

-Teachers.
-(PTE) (3-4).
 Human growth and development through the school years; biological and environmental factors operating in affective, cognitive, physical, social domains; similarities and differences in humans with implications for teaching and learning.
 This course may not be applied to a psychology major or minor.

 PSY 348.
 Learning Processes in Education.
-(PTE) (3-4).
+(PTE) (3).
 Prerequisite, PSY 347.
 Psychological concepts applied to teaching/learning process: motiviation, classroom discipline concerns, teaching strategies, evaluation and grading, major theoretical approaches to human learning.
-This course may not be applied to a psychology major or minor. i-PSY 365.
-Psychology of Prejudice.
-(3).
+This course may not be applied to a psychology major or minor.